coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 On the ceiling of the rotunda of the United States Capitol, there is a large painting called [The Apotheosis of George Washington](https://www.wikiwand.com/en/The_Apotheosis_of_Washington/), showing the great man seated in the clouds, clad in a Roman toga, having become a sort of demiurge.

-I mean, it's absurd, and that's what happened to Newton.
+I mean, that painting is absurd, and that's what happened to Newton.
+The god-like intellect, which o'er the cosmos casts its eye of light, that sort of thing.

 A similar kind of shock and awe overtook the Western world during the Industrial Revolution.
 Mendeleev's table had come out in 1869, Lovelace and Babbage and